frederic-perez/AmE-dictionary/data/idioms.md

 __a fine line__ A very narrow division between two deceptively similar things, one of which is worse than the other. _As a new parent, you learn that there’s a fine line between looking out for your child’s welfare and being overprotective._
 __a fine state of affairs__ A situation that has gone wrong and is very problematic.
 The term is an instance of irony or sarcasm.
 __a fishbowl__ A place, situation, or environment in which one has little or no privacy.
 A reference to the (typically) spherical bowls in which pet fish are often kept, which can be seen into from all sides.
+__a game of musical chairs__ A situation in which people or things are moved, shuffled, or rearranged from one position to another. _After the boss resigned, it was a regular game of musical chairs in the company to figure out who would take over for whom._
 __a going concern__ A business, enterprise, or activity that has done well thus far and is expected to continue making a profit. _He sold the cafe as a going concern._
 __a golden hello__ A sum of money paid to a new employee as a benefit for being recruited by a company.
 __a good turn__ An action that is beneficial to another person in some way.